ovh/cds/docs/content/docs/integrations/artifact-manager.md

 On the integration project view, add a new "Artifact Manager" integration and fill the following parameters:

-* Name: The name of the integration.
+* `name`: The name of the integration.
-* platform: Must be 'artifactory'
+* `platform`: Must be 'artifactory'
-* url: URL of artifactory api (https//myinstance.ofartifactory/artifactory/)
+* `url`: URL of artifactory api (https//myinstance.ofartifactory/artifactory/)
-* project.key: The name of the artifactory project (https://www.jfrog.com/confluence/display/JFROG/Projects)
+* `project.key`: The name of the artifactory project (https://www.jfrog.com/confluence/display/JFROG/Projects)
-* cds.repository: The name of the repository used by CDS to upload/download artifacts (must be a virtual repository)
+* `cds.repository`: The name of the repository used by CDS to upload/download artifacts (must be a virtual repository)
-* token.name: The name of the access token used by CDS to access the artifactory API
+* `token.name`: The name of the access token used by CDS to access the artifactory API
-* token: The value of the access token used by CDS to access the artifactory API
+* `token`: The value of the access token used by CDS to access the artifactory API
-* release.token: The value of the access token used by CDS to access the distribution API (https://www.jfrog.com/confluence/display/JFROG/JFrog+Distribution)
+* `release.token`: The value of the access token used by CDS to access the distribution API (https://www.jfrog.com/confluence/display/JFROG/JFrog+Distribution)
-* promotion.maturity.low: suffix used on your local repositories to identify your snapshots
+* `promotion.maturity.low`: suffix used on your local repositories to identify your snapshots
-* promotion.maturity.high: suffix used on your local repositories to identify your releases
+* `promotion.maturity.high`: suffix used on your local repositories to identify your releases

 ### Enable Artifactory integration on your workflow